BreicheSinal/athlink/README.md

 #### User

 - As a user, I want to connect with other athletes, clubs, and federations so that I can expand my network.

 - As a user, I want to create a profile to showcase my achievements so that others can view my progress.

-- As a user, I want live updates to stay informed about events and opportunities so that I don't miss out on important activities.
+- As a user, I want to stay informed about events and opportunities so that I don't miss out on important activities.

 - As a user, I want to chat with my connections so that I can communicate easily.

 #### Club

 - As a club, I want to create virtual tryout events so that athletes can display their skills.

-- I want to request a trophy verification from federations so that I can confirm achievements.
+- As a club, I want to write unstructured notes so they can be processed and organized into a clear format.

 #### Athlete

 - As an athlete, I want to join virtual tryouts to display my skills so that clubs can see my potential.

 - As an athlete, I want to request a trophy verification from federations so that I can validate my accomplishments.

 #### Federation